kgriffs/blog/_posts/2012-12-18-uwsgi-vs-gunicorn-vs-node-benchmarks.md

 It seems I've finally arrived at the end of my quest to discover a fast, reliable Python stack for serving web APIs that can compete favorably with Node.
 The funny thing is, I didn't even know it was my quest until I started looking at the surprising results from this latest round of performance testing, in which I pitted uWSGI against Gunicorn.

-When it comes to deploying web APIs, my preference is to use something lean-n-mean for managing local sockets and WSGI workers, leaving macro load balancing, SSL termination, rate limiting and general HTTP heavy-lifting to the big guns (e.g., Stingray, Ngnix, HAProxy, Stud).
+When it comes to deploying web APIs, my preference is to use something lean-n-mean for managing local sockets and WSGI workers, leaving macro load balancing, SSL termination, rate limiting and general HTTP heavy-lifting to the big guns (e.g., Stingray, Nginx, HAProxy, Stud).

 Gunicorn has been my go-to WSGI server for hosting web APIs in production, due to its simplicity, performance, and manageability.
-Recently I re-discovered uWSGI and was pleasantly suprised to find how far it has come in the past couple of years.
+Recently I re-discovered uWSGI and was pleasantly surprised to find how far it has come in the past couple of years.
 I was particularly impressed by uWSGI's high configurability, including lots of production-friendly options.

 Considering that uWSGI and Gunicorn are both pre-forking<sup><a name="id-1" href="#id-1.ftn">1</a></sup> WSGI servers, and given other design similarities, I couldn't help but wonder how each would perform in the ring.